dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/databricks-configs.md

 <VersionBlock firstVersion="1.9">

-1.9 introduces support for `table_format: iceberg`, in addition to all table configuration supported in 1.8.
+dbt Core v.9 and Versionless dbt Clouyd support for `table_format: iceberg`, in addition to all previous table configurations supported in 1.8.

 | Option              | Description                 | Required?                                 | Model Support   | Example                  |
 |---------------------|-----------------------------|-------------------------------------------|-----------------|--------------------------|